rackerlabs/support-how-to/content/rackspace-email/create-a-dmarc-policy.md

 ### Considerations for DMARC

-To set up DMARC the way that works best for you, answer these questions:
+To set up DMARC the way that works best for your needs, answer these questions:

 **How do you want illegitimate mail to be handled?**